scds/text-analysis-1/learn-more.md

 Boyd, Danah, and Kate Crawford.
 "Critical questions for big data: Provocations for a cultural, technological, and scholarly phenomenon." *Information, communication & society* 15.5 (2012): 662-679.

+Fordyce, Robbie, and Suneel Jethani.
+"Critical data provenance as a methodology for studying how language conceals data ethics." *Continuum* 35.5 (2021): 775-787.

 Gitelman, Lisa, ed. *"Raw data" is an oxymoron*.
 MIT press, 2013.